Choose to get the COVID-19 vaccine

 There are currently three different COVID-19 vaccines available for administering in the United States.
-They were approved through an emergency use authorization by the Federal Drug Administration (FDA).
-In August 2021, the Pfizer-BioNTech vaccine became FDA approved.
+They were approved through an emergency use authorization by the Federal Drug Administration (FDA) initially.
+Now many are fully approved by the FDA.

 Johnson & Johnson’s Janssen (J&J)